CamoCatX/camocatx.github.io/about.md

 I am a Penetration Tester and Bug Bounty Hunter with Software Development Background.

-I have been programming since the prehistoric MS-DOS ages (GW/QBasic and Foxpro) then Visual Basic 6 in old Windows and then C# and Microsoft Visual Foxpro, PHP, Javascript and Python in Windows and Linux.
+I have been programming from an early age since the prehistoric MS-DOS ages (GW/QBasic and Foxpro) then Visual Basic 6 in old Windows and then C# and Microsoft Visual Foxpro, PHP, Javascript and Python... in Windows and Linux.

 <br>
 ### My Prior Software Experience